kagisearch/smallweb/README.md

 Add a new YouTube channel RSS feed to the list.
 Rules:

-- Do not submit your own YouTube channel.
+- Do not submit your own YouTube channel unless you submit 2 other channels that are not yours (and are not in list).
 - Locate and submit the RSS feed of the YouTube channel.
 - Content must be in English (currently, other languages are not accepted).
 - Preference is given to channels focusing on hobbies or passions.